Twitter chat: Innovative systems of governance for rapidly growing cities

-To mark World Cities Day, IGC is hosting a Twitter chat on the central role of innovative governance for urbanisation as a source of global development and social inclusion.
-Join researchers, policy makers and urban experts as they debate what are the biggest challenges associated with governance in fast growing cities today.
+To mark World Cities Day, IGC is hosting a Twitter chat on the central role of innovative governance for urbanisation to be a source of global development and social inclusion.
+Join researchers, policymakers, and urban experts as they debate what are the biggest challenges associated with governance in fast growing cities today.

 You can read our Storify here.
 You can also contribute to the discussion by using #citiesthatwork.